 The traditional growing methods did not include any use of artificial fertiliser after this initial stage.
 Based on the soil analysis, we advise on a programme for fertilisation at different times during the annual production cycles.

-Towards the end of October or the beginning of November, the Crocus sativus Saffron bulbs are blooming and the grower can harvest his crop.
+Harvesting saffron bulbs and Drying Saffron towards the end of October or the beginning of November, the Crocus sativus Saffron bulbs are blooming and the grower can harvest his crop.
 Harvesting is still for the major part a labour-intensive, manual job.
 Traditionally, families in countries like Spain, Morocco, India, Iran and elsewhere start picking the flowers after the morning dew has evaporated.
 The flowers have to be plucked before they wither.
 Workers make very long days as they first work in the fields to pick the flowers and subsequently remove the stigma from the flowers they have harvested earlier in the day.

 The common technique to harvest Saffron is to remove the flower at the base of the flower stem.
 This can be done by twisting the stem slightly, or cutting the stem with the help of one’s nails or with tweezers.
 Not all the Crocus sativus flowers are harvested on the same day.
 Only the flowers that open up must be harvested the same day.
 Harvesting can take up to 3 weeks of daily inspecting and harvesting the opening Saffron flowers.
 The green foliage must not be removed as it will have to stay for several months until it turns yellow and dies off in late spring.

 Once the stigma have been removed, a very important stage has to begin as soon as possible: the drying of the Saffron.
 In different areas, different drying techniques have developed.
-With the advent of modern technology and machinery, more options have become available.
+With the advent of modern technology and machinery, more options have become available